-These mount point definitions mean that a client connecting to a URL such as http://icecast.example.com:8000/stream.ogg will first fall back to the /icecast.example.com:8000/stream.ogg will first fall back to the /icecast.example.com:8000/stream.ogg would point for Airtime playout.
+These mount point definitions mean that a client connecting to a URL such as http://icecast.example.com:8000/stream.ogg will first fall back to the /live.ogg mount point if it is available.
+If not, the client will fall back in turn to the /airtime_128 mount point for Airtime playout.

-Setting the value of <fallback-override> to 1 (enabled) means that when the //ive.ogg mount point becomes available again, the client will be re-connected to it.
-If you wish to hide the /airtime_128 and //ive.ogg mount points from the public Icecast web interface, set the value of <hidden> in each of these definitions to 1.
+Setting the value of <fallback-override> to I (enabled) means that when the/live.ogg mount point becomes available again, the client will be re-connected to it.
+If you wish to hide the /airtime_128 and /live.ogg mount points from the public locast web interface, set the value of <hidden> in each of these definitions to I.